April 9, 2019

 Fudge and Sprinkles showing their gestation

-One little one up looking for milk
+One little one up and looking for milk

 Tuesday, March 26: I headed off to The Dalles after feeding the goats and sheep only to find four babies when I returned home.
 Sprinkles delivered four girls with out any problems.